Loading...

 Add PHP handlers

-1. Navigate to the File Manager.
+1. Access the File Manager.

 2. Find the .htaccess file in the list of files, right-click on it, and choose the Edit option.